Kubernetes cluster on Linode.

 To ensure stability, it's critical to define resource requests and limits for pods that use persistent storage.
 This guarantees that your stateful applications have the necessary CPU and memory to function correctly, preventing resource contention and performance degradation.
 For complex applications that rely on external databases or object storage, Plural’s Infrastructure-as-Code management allows you to provision and manage these resources alongside your Kubernetes deployments, ensuring your entire application stack is managed declaratively.

-Implement Network Security Policies
+How to Implement Network Security Policies

 By default, all pods in a Kubernetes cluster can communicate with each other.
 To secure your applications, you must implement Network Policies that restrict traffic flow.
 These act as a firewall for your pods, allowing you to define explicit rules for ingress and egress traffic.
 For example, you can create a policy that only allows frontend pods to communicate with backend API pods on a specific port.